sylefeb/Silice/projects/ice40-dynboot/README.md

 ## Warm boot?

-If you are not familiar with the concept of *warm boot* on the ice40, do not worry, [read this tutorial first](../ice40-warmboot/README.md).
-I also recommend reading [@unaimarcor notes on the topic](https://umarcor.github.io/warmboot/).
+If you are not familiar with the concept of *warm boot* on the ice40, [read this tutorial first](../ice40-warmboot/README.md).
+I also highly recommend reading [@unaimarcor article on the topic](https://umarcor.github.io/warmboot/), which goes in more technical details.

 In the following I assume the reader is familiar with these basic ideas:
 - The ice40 can reboot itself and restart from any of four bitstreams stored in SPI-flash.
 This is achieved using the Verilog (ice40 specific) primitive `SB_WARMBOOT`.